 Homeless Education Resource Network (HERN)

-The Homeless Education Resource Network (HERN) was established 24 years ago to meet the needs of families who find themselves homeless with a child who requires critical services to attend school.
+The Homeless Education Resource Network (HERN) meets the needs of families who find themselves homeless with a child who requires critical services to attend school.
 HERN supports students who are without permanent housing to ensure they have access to an equitable and high quality educational experience; and by providing the resources needed for academic and social-emotional success.

 Who is considered homeless?